Boson Stars Hosting Black Holes

-The quantity $R_a$ can be discerned from \eqref{eq:hydro}, being the length scale at which the self-interaction pressure (which scales as $\sim (|a|/m^3)(1/r^2)(M/r^3)$ on dimensional grounds) becomes comparable to the gravitational pressure of the boson star (scaling as $\sim G M/r^3$), when the quantum pressure is neglected.
+The quantity $R_a$ can be discerned from \eqref{eq:hydro}, being the length scale at which the self-interaction pressure [which scales as $\sim (|a|/m^3)(1/r^2)(M/r^3)$ on dimensional grounds] becomes comparable to the gravitational force of the boson star (scaling as $\sim G M/r^3$), when the quantum pressure is neglected.
 This corresponds to the parameter $\chi \sim 1$ in \eqref{eq:red_hydro}, leading to the mass scale $M_a$.
 One can therefore define a density from these quantities for normalization:

-This allows us to define the following dimensionless boson star mass, central density and radius containing $99\%$ of the mass of the boson star, respectively as:
+This allows us to define the following dimensionless boson star mass, central density and radius containing $99\%$ of the mass of the boson star, respectively, as,

-where we have explicitly shown the conversions to extract the physical quantities from the various re-scalings applied to the differential equation \eqref{eq:hydro}.
+where we have explicitly shown the conversions to extract the physical quantities from the various rescalings applied to the differential equation \eqref{eq:hydro}.
 We have defined the central density $\rho_0 \equiv \rho(0)$.